 “What if the seller accepts the offer?”
 “Then we sign the arras contract within seven days, and the buyer pays a non-refundable deposit of 10% of the purchase price.”

 “What if my client decides not to sign the arras contract?”
 “Then they lose the 1% deposit.”

-Before making an offer, I compare the flat’s price to those of similar flats on the market, what other clients paid, and other methods we’ve developed.
+Before making an offer, I compare the flat’s price to similar apartments on the market, what other clients paid, and other methods we’ve developed.

-Then I conduct due diligence: collect property documents, request an architect inspection, if needed, etc. Next, I amend the reserve to be sure the flat is blocked in my client’s name while we’re waiting for the owner to respond to the offer.
-I also write that the deal is off, and the deposit is returned, if my due diligence uncovers any type of property defect.
+Then I conduct due diligence: collect property documents, request an architect inspection, if needed, etc. Next, I amend the reserve to ensure the flat is blocked in my client’s name while we wait for the owner to respond to the offer.
+I also write that the deal is off, and the deposit is returned if my due diligence uncovers any property defect.

-After that, I advise Ed on an offer and we put it on the reserve.
-If I’m satisfied with the conditions in the reserve, I advise Ed to sign and pay the deposit.
-It normally takes from one hour to one week to get a response from the owner.
+After that, I advise Ed on an offer, and we put it on the reserve agreement.
+If I’m satisfied with the conditions in the reserve, I recommend Ed to sign and pay the deposit.
+It usually takes one hour to one week to get a response from the owner.
 Meanwhile, we ask the bank to assess the property as soon as possible.

 As you can see, correctly negotiating and drafting the reserve is very important to ensure you’re protected and the purchase goes smoothly.
 Thanks for reading.
-If you have any questions let me know.
+If you have any questions, let me know in the contact form.